opencb/genome-maps/README.md

 **What is `npm`?** npm stands for [node packaged modules](http://npmjs.org/) is the node dependency manager.

-To install all npm packages run:
+After install Node.js and npm we have to install npm packages:
 ```bash
 npm install
 ```